t-regx/t-regx.github.io/docs/delimiters.md

 title: Automatic delimiters
 ---

+> This chapter doesn't contain `PHP` code snippets, because PHP PCRE require delimiters.
+There is no way to omit them
+> in Vanilla PHP.

 Thanks to automatic delimiters, one can use regular expressions without [brain strain](overview.md#brain-strain) and without coming up with a suitable delimiter.